 Matthew Nelson, Ph.D.
-Department Chair, School of Business; Adjunct Professor

-Ph.D., University of Southern California, 1995 M.A., Pepperdine University, 1985 B.A., Vanguard University, 1982
+Associate Professor of Psychology and Business; Department Chair, School of Business Ph.D., University of Southern California, 1995 M.A., Pepperdine University, 1985 B.A., Vanguard University, 1982

-Dr. Nelson has a professional background that blends the areas of industrial psychology, counseling psychology, and higher education.
-In industrial psychology, Dr. Nelson spent 11 years working for several Fortune 100 corporations addressing issues of individual and group productivity, effective management and supervision, and successful career development.
-Concurrent to his industrial psychology activities, Dr. Nelson spent 12 years maintaining a professional counseling practice that addressed among other things, personal problems that hindered individual growth and development.
-Since 1995, Dr. Nelson has worked in higher education as an administrator and faculty member in business and psychology at the undergraduate and graduate levels.
-His research interests include organizational behavior, professional ethics, and human development.
+Dr. Nelson has a professional background that blends the fields of Industrial Psychology, Counseling Psychology and Higher Education.
+In Industrial Psychology, Dr. Nelson spent eleven years working with several Fortune 100 corporations addressing issues of individual and group productivity, effective management and supervision, and successful career development.
+Concurrent to his Industrial Psychology activities, Dr. Nelson spent twelve years maintaining a professional counseling practice that addressed individual, couple, and family problems that hindered personal and relational growth and development.
+Since 1995, Dr. Nelson has worked in Higher Education as an administrator and faculty member in Psychology and Business at the undergraduate and graduate levels.